sapa/spa-specifications/index.md

 * Classes and properties come from the three reference ontologies.
 * They are further specified by a domain-specific [vocabulary](https://sapa.github.io/spa-vocabulary/).
-* There is distinction between core entities (such as persons or works) represent IRL phenomena and should be linkable and entities that serve primarily auxiliary functions.
-The latter may be represented as blank nodes without an URI.
+* There is a distinction between core entities (such as persons or works) that should be publicly addressable and entities (such as appellations) that serve primarily auxiliary functions.
+The latter are represented by special URIs and are shown here as blank nodes.
-* Make individual decisions when complexity is actually needed.
+* Make individual decisions in which case complexity is actually needed.
 If this is the case, think about providing a reduced version of the same information in a simple way.
 (Names are a good example here.
-They can be pretty complicated but sometimes you just need a simple label.)
+They can be pretty complicated but sometimes one just needs a simple label.)

 ### Basic Concepts <a id="basic-concepts"></a>